Skip to main content

 All other passengers will fly in what Southwest now calls “Standard” seats, located toward the back of the plane.

-Southwest's Fare Products
+Southwest's Fare Bundles

 Find Out More